mxrch/GHunt/README.md

 ![cookies](https://files.catbox.moe/9jy200.png)

 # 🛡️ Protecting yourself
-Regarding the collection of metadata from your Google Photos™ account:
+Regarding the collection of metadata from your Google Photos account:

-Even for a tech-savy person this setting is hard to find, because of how buried it is, and how much Google™ tried to hide the fact that some albums can be collected regardless of what the account dashboard says:
+Even for a tech-savy person this setting is hard to find, because of how buried it is, and how much Google tried to hide the fact that some albums can be collected regardless of what the account dashboard says:

 ![0-public_bullshit](https://files.catbox.moe/ufqc9g.jpg)

 Here's how to _check if_/_fix the fact that_ you're vulnerable (wich you most likely are):
-Go to https://get.google.com/albumarchive/ while logged in with your Google™ account.
+Go to https://get.google.com/albumarchive/ while logged in with your Google account.
 You will be **automatically** redirected to your correct albumarchive URL (https://get.google.com/albumarchive/<YOUR-GOOGLE-ID-HERE>).
 After that, click the three dots on the top left corner, and click on **setting**

 ![how2.jpg](https://files.catbox.moe/ru6kci.jpg)